quazar-omega/onefetch/.github/wiki/Home.md

 Welcome to the onefetch's wiki!
+Enjoy fillng your `history` with a fresh new command!

 - **[Home](https://github.com/o2sh/onefetch/wiki)**
 - **General**